 Please remember every case is different, and what’s described above is only just the iceberg.
 There’s way more than that in Australian Migration Law and Regulations.
 It’s always a good idea to discuss your situation with a Registered Migration Agent, who will assess your chances of getting your Partner Visa granted and will lead you through the whole process.
 And yes you’re right I might be able to help you out.
 Just fill the form below and we’ll get back to you.

 If you have any questions or would like to share your story – feel free to leave your comment below.

 If you’d like to discuss your situation give us a call or contact us.

 Lastly, if you’d like to do everything by yourself this is the first-hand experience on how to complete all the documents for partner visa 820:

 If you are married to, or in de-facto relationship with an Australian citizen or permanent resident you may be eligible

 for a partner visa to enter and remain permanently in Australia.

-It is always good to know that Australian government recognizes same-sex relationship.
+It is always good to know that Australian government recognizes the same-sex relationship.